Types of perfect matchings in toroidal square grids

 \section{Consistent Toroidal Systems}

+This section is dedicated to proving Theorem~\ref{thm.mm1}.
+If $\match$ is a perfect matching of $T_{m,n}$ then we denote by $C_{\match}$ an arbitrary cycle of $D_{m,n}$.
 Before precisely describing the abstract setting we will work in, we establish the following result, which essentially says that we can restrict our attention to certain ``better behaved'' perfect matchings.
-Say that a perfect matching $M$ of $T_{m,n}$ is \emph{well behaved}, if $C_{M}$ neither contains a horizontal (respectively, vertical) edge both of whose endnodes are in row $0$ nor both in row $m-1$ (respectively, neither both endnodes in column $0$ nor both in column $n-1$).
+Say that a perfect matching $\match$ of $T_{m,n}$ is \emph{well behaved}, if $C_{\match}$ neither contains a horizontal edge (respectively, vertical edge) both of whose endvertices are in row $0$ nor both in row $m-1$ (respectively, both of whose endvertices are in column $0$ nor both in column $n-1$).